-A 40-year-old truck driver has had difficulty using his side mirrors for traffic behind him.
-He has never had any major medical problems in the past.
-He visits an optometrist, who determines that he has bilateral homonymous hemianopsia, but his residual vision is 20/20.
-A head CT scan reveals slight enlargement of the sella turcica.
+A 33-year-old previously healthy man has lateral visual field deficits, but his residual vision is 20/20.
+His facial features have changed over the past year.
+His shoe size has increased.
+A head CT scan reveals enlargement of the sella turcica.
 Which of the following hormones is most likely being secreted in excessive amounts in this man?

 A Antidiuretic hormone

 E Luteinizing hormone